atharvasharma/Entry-Management-Application/README.md

 ---------------
 ### 1\. "http://localhost:4000" Used to display home page of the application.
 This page gives the user option to either register as a host or for a visitor to check in and out.
-It looks something like this: <br>
+It looks something like this:

 ![index](https://github.com/atharvasharma/Innovaccer-images/blob/master/home.JPG)